 - Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.

-Make ahead tip: Plain baked scones freeze well for up to 3 months.
+- Make Ahead Instructions: Plain baked scones freeze well for up to 3 months.
 Thaw overnight in the refrigerator then heat up to your liking before icing and enjoying.

-Before shaping in step 4, sometimes I refrigerate the scone dough for up to 1 hour-- don't refrigerate longer than that as the baking powder is initially activated once wet.
+- Refrigeration: Before shaping in step 4, sometimes I refrigerate the scone dough for up to 1 hour– don’t refrigerate longer than that as the baking powder is initially activated once wet.
 This ensures that the scone dough is super cold when I bake it.
 Cold scone dough holds its shape better in the oven.